 There are several streets in Riga that have an amazing concentration of art nouveau buildings.
 One of them is Alberta iela (Albert street in English.)
 The other major street is Elizabetes iela.
 If you like looking at pretty, old things, just give yourself some time to stroll down these two streets and bring your camera.

 One fun fact is that the architect who built many of these art nouveau buildings was Mikhail Eisenstein, the father of legendary Soviet filmmaker Sergei Eisenstein.
 That’s a lot of artistic talent to be concentrated in one family!
 My family is mostly just proud of ourselves that we’ve stopped getting convicted of horse thieving.

 24 hour treat: labietis beer

-At the end of the tour, Anda treated us to some Latvian craft beer at the Labietis brewpub.
+After all that exploring, it’s time to treat yourself to some Latvian craft beer at the Labietis brewpub.
 It was delicious, and I know of no better evidence that Latvia is no longer a communist country than that they now have craft beer.
 You can’t get this hoppy flavor from a state run brewery!

 24 Hours in Riga